maurobedoya/desmond_builder/README.md

 Default values: no
 If yes, the number of counterions will be calculated according to the total charge of the system.
-The default positive ion is Na and the default negative ion is Cl.
+The default positive ion is 'Na' and the default negative ion is 'Cl'.
 The default options could be changed in the configuration file as:
 * counterions_positive_ion < Positive ion >
 Acceptable values: Na, Li, K, Rb, Cs